cryptoeconomics-study/book/README.md

 # 📙 Book

 This is the book section which will have a full copy of the book Cryptoeconomics: An Introduction.
 Book development is led by [Jinglan Wang](https://twitter.com/jinglanW).
+The book will have examples, explanations of how different mechanisms work (or didn't work and failed), a bit of history, and a complete overview of the fundamentals of Cryptoeconomics.

 Want to contribute?
 See: [Contribution guidelines](CONTRIBUTING.md).